embergen/embergen.github.io/content/post/2025-02-04-choosing-model-type/index.md

 ---
-title: Evaluating Multiple Models
+title: Choosing a Model
-description:
+description: Comparing how different types of model perform with your data to select the best option
 date: 2025-02-04 00:00:00+0000
 tags:
     - scikit-learn